antoshkaplus/Ant/CppCodingGuide.md

 functions.
 Probably with time we will get to generalized solution.
 But for now can stick to vectors and simple structs.

+(4) If in some cases we decide not to have edge descriptors, just values, there is nothing that would all us access values after certain mutations of the graph.
+It's interesting but we may even decide to run without either vertex or edge descriptors.
+And it's still fair.
+How can you do markings then?

+(5) how to make random graphs ???

+(6) should start with the most generic variant, that supports everything, after that can think of special specializations.